Klosmi/WP-dev/WPDevNotes.md

 Snippets are perfect for writing and running JavaScript with multiple lines of code.
 They make it easy to test and debug larger pieces of code without creating a full script file.

 *Accessing Snippets*
 To access snippets, click on the double chevron (>>) in the Sources panel.
-This will open the panel where you can find and manage your snippets.
+This will open the panel where we can find and manage your snippets.

 ![snippets](https://github.com/user-attachments/assets/4500409f-dded-4b24-91ff-615b6cc253ea)